Commons: European land use

 Originally in medieval England the common was an integral part of the manor, and was thus legally part of the estate in land owned by the lord of the manor, but over which certain classes of manorial tenants and others held certain rights.
 By extension, the term "commons" has come to be applied to other resources which a community has rights or access to.
 The older texts use the word "common" to denote any such right, but more modern usage is to refer to particular rights of common, and to reserve the name "common" for the land over which the rights are exercised.
-A person who has a right in, or over, common land jointly with another or others is called a commoner.
+A person who has a right in, or over, common land jointly with another or others is called a commoner. have continued to analyze what factors support the successful management of the commons and common-pool resources.
+Design principles are considered a form of soft human-made infrastructure that are a pillar of successful management of the commons.
+In Governing the Commons, Ostrom describes the following design principles which she found are often used in cases where common-pool resources are governed successfully: Clearly defined boundaries, congruence between appropriation and provision rules and local conditions, collective-choice arrangements, monitoring, graduated sanctions, conflict resolution mechanisms, minimal recognition of rights to organize, and nested enterprises.
+In addition to these principles, there are many others which may support the effective management of common-pool resources.
+Design principles are most effective in successful common-pool resource management when more than nine are used in combination..

 In middle Europe, commons were kept for relatively small-scale agriculture, especially in southern Germany, Austria, and the alpine countries, and some of these still exist.
 Some studies have compared the German and English dealings with the commons between late medieval times and the agrarian reforms of the 18th and 19th centuries.
 The UK was quite radical in doing away with and enclosing former commons, while southwestern Germany (and the alpine countries as e.g. Switzerland) had the most advanced commons structures, and were more inclined to keep them.
 The Lower Rhine region took an intermediate position.
 However, the UK and the former dominions have till today a large amount of Crown land which often is used for community or conservation purposes.